 No. Course unit Student workload in ECTS

 1 Advanced Theory of International Relations 5

 2 Capita East Asian Studies 5

 3 Research seminar listed for EAS track 10

 4 Research Seminar 10

-5 Research seminar listed for EAS track or MA Placement or Studio Baria d in East Asia 10
+5 Research seminar listed for EAS track 10

+or

+MA Placement

+or

 Study Period in East Asia

 6 MA Thesis 20

-\ Students in the Master's track East Asian Studies can choose a research seminar with a relevant focus for East Asia that is accepted for the Master IR.
+^{} Students in the Master's track East Asian Studies can choose a research seminar with a relevant focus for East Asia that is accepted for the Master IR.